 Horror franchises tend to be looked down on by most mainstream film critics, and this goes double for the Saw films, a franchise which has been dismissed and derided as “torture porn” time after time.
 Using a highly lucrative annual Halloween release model for close to a decade, the series created by Leigh Whannell and James Wan in 2004 currently ranks fifth in most profitable horror franchises of all time at the American box office (behind Halloween and ahead of Scream).

 The Saw franchise tells the story of John Kramer AKA the Jigsaw Killer (Tobin Bell), a terminally ill vigilante who imprisons society’s undesirables and forces them to play lethal games incorporating his deadly home-made traps, believing they will be morally redeemed if they manage to escape with grievous physical and mental scarring.
 The later central franchise entries see Kramer succumb to cancer and his fanatical acolytes take over his crusade with the help of his meticulous plans and convenient forethought to record a lot of instructional cassette tapes in advance.
 The films became infamous for the gruesome set pieces where Jigsaw’s victims were killed by intricate and twisted “traps” after he’d proclaim over taped recording, “I want to play a game”.

-Seven instalments were released every October between 2004 and 2010, with belated follow-up Jigsaw released in 2017 and Spiral, starring Chris Rock and Samuel L Jackson, released in 2021.
+Seven instalments were released every October between 2004 and 2010, with belated follow-up Jigsaw released in 2017, Spiral (starring Chris Rock and Samuel L Jackson) released in 2021, and Saw X released in 2023.

 In this edition of Ranked, we’ll be looking at every Saw movie to date, and ordering them from worst to best in terms of creativity, tension and morbid spectacle.
 These are the Saw Movies Ranked.